10 Signs Your Pinched Nerve Is Healing

 Pinched nerve pain starts to dull

 A pinched nerve will typically cause a sharp, stabbing pain.
 This type of pain typically begins where the pinched nerve is located and radiates outward into other parts of the body.
-When a nerve is compressed or pinched, this disrupts the healthy functioning of the nerve.
+When a nerve is compressed or pinched, this disrupts its healthy functioning.
 As you heal from a pinched nerve, the pain will weaken and may feel more like a dull, throbbing pain that occurs less often.

 Decrease in pain radiating outward